dlce-eva/dlce-eva/doc/text-and-encodings.md

 encoding, so you will have to deal with that.

 *Question:*
-How is the difference between Unicode text and encoded text represented?
+How does Python represent the difference between Unicode text and encoded text?

 *Answer*
 Python uses two kind of strings: